Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach: Introduction

 \section{Introduction}

-Recent years have witnessed the fast development of user-driven applications with high data rate demand and tremendous computing requirement such as virtual reality (VR) streaming and gaming \cite{saad2019}.
-The future 6G networks are envisioned to provide fast network connectivity and intelligent user-driven services for such VR applications.
-Toward this convergence of faster connectivity and user-driven applications, the recently emerged Metaverse concept has attract enormous attention from both academia and industry \cite{wang2022}.
-Metaverse is expected to be a new paradigm of future Internet in which the universe of Internet allows the parallel existence of virtual worlds and physical world.
-The users can interact with Metaverse environment and other users through their avatars.
+Recent years have witnessed the fast development of user-driven applications with high data rate demand and tremendous computing requirements such as virtual reality (VR) streaming and gaming \cite{saad2019}.
+The future 5G and 6G networks are envisioned to provide fast network connectivity and intelligent user-driven services for such VR applications.
+Toward this convergence of faster connectivity and user-driven applications, the recently emerged Metaverse concept has attracted enormous attention from both academia and industry \cite{xu2022}.
+Moreover, the development of the Metaverse has been facilitated by recent technological breakthroughs such as VR, blockchain, AI, 5G, and beyond \cite{xu2022}.
+In Metaverse, the users can interact with Metaverse environment and other users through their avatars.
 Despite the growing attention from industry and academia, Metaverse is still in its infancy.
-With virtual avatars as human embodiment in Metaverse, the avatars can be potentially reflected user individual characters.
-Although Metaverse inherits visual components from virtual reality and augmented reality platforms with carefully designed visual effects, the intelligence of such avatars is still an uncovered topic.
+With virtual avatars as the human embodiments in Metaverse, the avatars can be potentially reflected user individual characters.
+Although Metaverse inherits visual components from virtual reality and augmented reality platforms, the intelligence of such avatars is still an uncovered topic.